awsdocs/amazon-sns-developer-guide/doc_source/AccessPolicyLanguage_KeyConcepts.md

 ## Principal<a name="principal"></a>

 The *principal* is the person or persons who receive the permission in the policy\.
 The principal is A in the statement "A has permission to do B to C where D applies\."
-In a policy, you can set the principal to "anyone" \(i\.e\., you can specify a wildcard to represent all people\)\.
+In a policy, you can set the principal to "anyone" \(that is, you can specify a wildcard to represent all people\)\.
 You might do this, for example, if you don't want to restrict access based on the actual identity of the requester, but instead on some other identifying characteristic such as the requester's IP address\.

 ## Action<a name="action"></a>